bjakobson/webboot-practice/README.md

-A Webboot widget in order to download Webboot's files, non-modular kernel, build initramfs, and build a bootable USB thar work's on hardware and software.
+A Webboot widget in order to download Webboot's files, non-modular kernel, build initramfs, and build a bootable USB that work's on hardware and software.

  **PREREQUISTIES**